H2CO3/Sparkling/doc/stdlib.md

 Returns the current Unix timestamp in seconds.

-    array utctime(int timestamp)
+    hashmap utctime(int timestamp)
-    array localtime(int timestamp)
+    hashmap localtime(int timestamp)

-Returns an array representing the timestamp, interpreted with respect to UTC or the local zone time.
-The keys in the array are strings:
+Returns a hashmap representing the timestamp, interpreted with respect to UTC or the local zone time.
+The keys are strings:

  - "sec", "min", "hour" contain the number of seconds, minutes and hours as integers.